LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

 ### Thanks for all the love and messages! 💜

-I’m honored to have helped push RNA’s boundaries by bringing Custom Maps to the game. ❤️
+I’m honored to have helped push RNA’s boundaries by releasing this Custom Maps loader. ❤️
 Huge thanks to the modders who turned my template into amazing maps and to this awesome community.
 I know the RNA dev is proud of what we’ve built.
 Custom-map support now moves to **DMGVol**.
 Thanks for everything, and see you in-game! 🙂